lelou6666/nimbus-docs/phantom/faq.rst

 Can I use this service to scale any cloud?
 ==========================================

-This service was designed to run against any cloud the speaks the AWS EC2 query interface protocol.
+This service was designed to run against any cloud that speaks the AWS EC2 query interface protocol.
 This includes Nimbus, OpenStack, AWS EC2, and Eucalyptus.
 The service has been tested in scale against Nimbus and EC2.
 A project known as `the Ocean Observatories Initiative
 <http://www.oceanobservatories.org/>`_ uses it heavily against EC2.
 However, the hosted version running on FutureGrid can only be used against the FutureGrid Nimbus clouds.
-This is a operations choice, not a software limitation.
+This is an operations choice, not a software limitation.

-Is there an easy to use web applications?
+Is there an easy to use web application?
 =========================================

 Yes.
 Please use it!
-If can be found at: https://svc.uc.futuregrid.org:8440/phantom
+It can be found at: https://svc.uc.futuregrid.org:8440/phantom

 What is FutureGrid?